 Hint: If you want to choose key phrases for your blog based on what your competitors write about, take a look at:

-• which articles on competing sites are doing best on Google.
-You can check this in Senuto in the Sections report in Visibility Analysis.
+- which articles on competing sites are doing best on Google.
+You can check this in Senuto in the Pages report in Visibility Analysis.

-• then check for which keywords they show up in search results.
-You can check this in Visibility Analysis, in the Positions report, by sorting the results by URL.
+- then check for which keywords they show up in search results.
+You can check this in Visibility Analysis, in the Pages report, by sorting the results by URL.

 This way, you will not only learn what to write in order to be read, but also see what aspects of a given topic to include in the content.
 I don’t mean copying ideas – it’s about getting to know what your competitors are up to and writing your article better than them in order to get higher in the search results.